 Annually, junior faculty, in consultation with their mentors, develop an individual development plan (IDP) to identify research goals and plans for the coming year.

 To support both mentors and mentees, the FDP organizes an annual Mentoring Workshop in collaboration with the Miami Center for AIDS Research (CFAR) and the Miami Clinical and Translational Science Institute (CTSI).
 The workshop provides an in-depth evaluation of the strengths and weaknesses of mentoring relationships, personal leadership styles that play a part in effective mentoring, and effective communication strategies.

-In an effort to support collaborations outside of Sylvester, to enhance career growth, and for varied opportunities for research development, the FDP has a competitive grant competition to support travel and involvement in national and international scientific conferences and workshops.
+To facilitate collaborations outside of Sylvester, enhance career growth, and promote varied opportunities for research development, the FDP has a competitive grant process that funds travel and involvement in national and international scientific conferences and workshops.
 The Conference/Workshop Travel Grants are awarded on a competitive basis to those gainfully involved in research, with a funding base and record of publications.
 Many awardees are able to present their research to the greater academic and clinical community because of these awards.